Oscar Gift Bags 2023: A Sneak-Peek Inside The Goodie Bag All Nominees Are Getting

 - Ysidro sophisticated sparkling canned sake spritz

-When and where to watch the 2023 Oscars Awards ceremony in Thailand?
+When and where can you watch the 2023 Oscars Awards ceremony in India?

-The 2023 Oscars will be airing on Monday, 13 March, from the Dolby Theatre in Los Angeles at 8 am Bangkok time.
-In Thailand, the Oscars will be broadcast on True Movie Hits HD, True Film 1, TrueID and TrueVisions Now.
+The 2023 Oscars will be airing on Monday, 13 March, from the Dolby Theatre in Los Angeles at 6:30 am Indian Standard Time.
+The show will be broadcast on Disney+ Hotstar.

 Hero image credit: The Lifestyle; Featured image credit: Oxygenetix